xuqingkuang/react-reflux-boilerplate/README.md

 ## Features

-* React 0.13
+* React 0.14
-* React Router 0.13
+* React Router 1.0.0
-* Reflux 0.12 ( Refactor of Flux )
+* Reflux 0.3.0 ( Refactor of Flux )
 * Node 4.1 Compatible
-* Babel 5.8 for ES6 support
+* Babel 5.8 for ES7 support
 * Browser Live Reload based on react-transform-hmr, it build codes pretty fast!
 * CSS / HTML / JS minification / Image optimization when built
 * JS code duplication removal during built
-* Code is minimized and pure write with Coffee and cjsx for better extension, focused on core features only.
+* Code is minimized and pure write with Javascript ES7, focused on core features only.

 If you are interested, please read the `package.json` file for all installed modules.